Three years ago, Financial Samurai wrote a great post to help us make sense of our exposure to risky assets versus how much pain we can endure.

 Your risk tolerance = (500,000 x 0.70 x 0.40)/7000 = 20 months.

 If your risk tolerance is higher, you could take it that your monthly income makes up for the decline in net worth.
 If it is lower, generally you can take less.

-My metrics is a little different from his in that, I generally only consider the recurring capital injection from gross income into the portfolio and not the entire paycheck.
+My metrics are a little different from Financial Samurai in that, I generally only consider the recurring capital injection from gross income into the portfolio and not the entire paycheck.
 If we use the same metrics, the multiple will be higher.

 As financial samurai says, 12 to 18 months is a good gauge.